Lake George (Anoka County, Minnesota): History

 Greenwald Island is named after Aaron Greenwald, who was born December 2, 1832, and eventually settled in Anoka where he found work as a miller in one of the local flour mills.
 Aaron and wife, Ann, had two sons: William born August 8, 1859, and Louis on Oct 10, 1860.
-It is possible that Aaron was the first man to enlist for the Union cause.

 In the late 1930s the Lake George Conservation Club was formed.
-At the time most of the lakeshore residents were seasonal.
-In the 1970s the face of the lake's neighborhoods began to change with permanent homes replacing the summer cabins.
-The clubs activities began to dwindle until 1981 when an issue regarding horsepower regulation on the lake united the lake's residents and the club was reconstituted.
+At the time, most lakeshore residents were seasonal.
+In the 1970s the face of the lake's neighborhoods began to change, with permanent homes replacing the summer cabins.
+The club's activities dwindled, until 1981 when an issue regarding horsepower regulation on the lake united the lake's residents and the club was reconstituted.
 In the summer of 1998, a dead body was found in the lake.

 In January 2004, the two marshes were dredged to open a channel.

 Ecology

 State of milfoil on Lake George as of Aug 2006.

-Lake George exhibits very good water clarity with a summer average of 10.5 ft in 2004.
-About 391 acre or 80% of the lake is classified as littoral (<15’ deep).
-However, since Lake George exhibits very clear water, plants grow to a deeper depth in the lake.
-The maximum and mean depths are 32 ft and 5 ft respectively.
-Lake George in an oval shaped lake with two dredged channels on the south side.
+Lake George is 495 acre in area with 4.5 mi of shoreline.
+It has very good water clarity, with a summer average of 10.5 ft in 2004.
+About 391 acre (80%) of the lake is classified as littoral (<15’ deep); however, because of the very clear water, plants grow to a deeper depth.
+The maximum and mean depths are 32 ft and 5 ft, respectively.
 Most of the lake has a sandy bottom, but there are areas of soft muddy sediments.
-The shoreline length is 4.5 miles.
-Lake George Regional Park, an Anoka County park, is located on the north side of the lake.
-The public access is within the park.
 Twenty-eight (28) different species of aquatic plant life were found in the lake.